-As a child, Jane’s love for plants began with the curious and edible button fruits of mallow weed and the sweet smell of poplars bordering her family’s farm fields in northern Michigan.
-She foraged wild spearmint from stream banks with her brother and wild elderberries for jam with her mom.
+Jane Metzger’s love for plants began early with a curiosity of the plants she encountered in her family’s farm fields in northern Michigan.
+She foraged wild spearmint from stream banks with her brother and wild elderberries for jelly with her mom.
 She began gardening at a young age, and was introduced to the world of herbalism during a summer job at an herb and garden shop when she was 18.

 Jane spent the next two decades learning, growing, and using herbs for herself while also earning a Bachelor of Science in Geology and a Master of Science in Geosciences.
 After a move to Massachusetts, Jane worked for 15 years as a geologist and environmental consultant focusing on hydrogeological investigations, contaminated site remediation, and human health risk assessment.
 During this time she developed her project management skills and discovered a particular enjoyment of editing and writing.